DevExpress-Examples/blazor-grid-drag-and-drop/README.md

 ## Drag Rows Between Two Grids and Drop at the Specified Position

 The [ReorderGridRows](./CS/GridDragAndDrop/Pages/KeepIndices.razor#L77) method identifies the source and target Grids.
 The [Sortable](./CS/GridDragAndDrop/Pages/KeepIndices.razor.js#L16) widget and the [connectWith](./CS/GridDragAndDrop/Pages/KeepIndices.razor.js#L23) property connect the source and target grids on the client side.
-After that, the server updates source collections.
+Then, the server updates source collections.

 ## Files to Look At